yana-gusti/Ruby-RSpec-Allure/README.md

 sh run.sh
 ```

-### If report will not open automatically, please open the file via some browser
+### If report will not open automatically, open the file via some browser

 ```
 allure-report/index
 ```

-# Ruby-RSpec-Allure